Home » Admissions & Financial Aid » Financial Aid » Financial Aid FAQs

 With our Net Price Calculator.
 This calculator is designed to give you an early indication of how much and what types of financial aid you might qualify for if you were a full time, first year undergraduate student in the academic year indicated.
 It is a tool that we hope will give you a clear picture of options and opportunities, so you can make more informed decisions about your college choices.
 The results are non-binding and will only be as reliable as the data you provide.
 The net price calculator will give you an estimate of your net price and aid eligibility.
 To get an accurate award the FAFSA application will need to be completed.

-You can complete the FAFSA at www.fafsa.ed.gov.
-The FAFSA becomes available for October 1st for the following academic year.
+You can complete the FAFSA at studentaid.gov.
+The FAFSA becomes available on October 1st for the following academic year.

-All other applicants – prior to October 1st for fall and spring terms; March 1st, for spring term only
+All other applicants – prior to September 1th for fall and spring terms; February 15th, for spring term only.

-CCC has a priority deadline of May 1st, but students can complete the FAFSA at anytime during the year.
+CCC has a priority deadline of April 15th, but students can complete the FAFSA at anytime during the year.
+The earlier we receive your FAFSA data the faster you will have your financial aid award finalized.

-Yes, until a student is twenty-four federal regulations state that he/she is a dependent student.
+Yes, until a student is 24 years of age federal regulations state that a student is still a dependent student and needs to provide parent data on the FAFSA.

 Only the following criteria would make a student under the age of twenty-four eligible to be an independent student: